Alexander & Baldwin (NYSE:ALEX) Issues FY 2022 Earnings Guidance

 Alexander & Baldwin (NYSE:ALEX – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.940-$1.000 for the period.
+The company provided EPS guidance of $0.940-$1.000 for the period.
 The company issued revenue guidance of -.

-Several research firms have recently weighed in on ALEX.
-Zacks Investment Research upgraded shares of Alexander & Baldwin from a strong sell rating to a hold rating in a research report on Tuesday, February 8th.
-TheStreet lowered shares of Alexander & Baldwin from a b rating to a c+ rating in a research report on Wednesday, December 1st.
+Several brokerages have commented on ALEX.
+Zacks Investment Research raised shares of Alexander & Baldwin from a hold rating to a buy rating and set a $25.00 target price for the company in a research note on Monday, February 28th.
+TheStreet downgraded shares of Alexander & Baldwin from a b rating to a c+ rating in a research note on Wednesday, December 1st.

+The business also recently declared a quarterly dividend, which will be paid on Tuesday, April 5th.
+Stockholders of record on Friday, March 18th will be issued a $0.19 dividend.
+This represents a $0.76 annualized dividend and a dividend yield of 3.39%.
+The ex-dividend date is Thursday, March 17th.
+This is a boost from Alexander & Baldwin’s previous quarterly dividend of $0.18.
+Alexander & Baldwin’s dividend payout ratio is 146.94%.

-A number of hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. lifted its stake in Alexander & Baldwin by 2.0% during the fourth quarter.
-BlackRock Inc. now owns 13,840,679 shares of the financial services provider’s stock valued at $347,262,000 after buying an additional 271,827 shares in the last quarter.
-Wells Fargo & Company MN lifted its stake in Alexander & Baldwin by 5.9% during the fourth quarter.
-Wells Fargo & Company MN now owns 186,707 shares of the financial services provider’s stock valued at $4,685,000 after buying an additional 10,391 shares in the last quarter.
-Oliver Luxxe Assets LLC lifted its stake in Alexander & Baldwin by 4.6% during the fourth quarter.
-Oliver Luxxe Assets LLC now owns 14,414 shares of the financial services provider’s stock valued at $362,000 after buying an additional 635 shares in the last quarter.
-Deutsche Bank AG lifted its stake in Alexander & Baldwin by 6.8% during the fourth quarter.
-Deutsche Bank AG now owns 60,610 shares of the financial services provider’s stock valued at $1,521,000 after buying an additional 3,855 shares in the last quarter.
-Finally, California State Teachers Retirement System lifted its stake in Alexander & Baldwin by 2.5% during the fourth quarter.
-California State Teachers Retirement System now owns 100,941 shares of the financial services provider’s stock valued at $2,533,000 after buying an additional 2,465 shares in the last quarter.
-85.65% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in ALEX.
+NEXT Financial Group Inc boosted its holdings in shares of Alexander & Baldwin by 36.5% in the fourth quarter.
+NEXT Financial Group Inc now owns 1,763 shares of the financial services provider’s stock valued at $44,000 after buying an additional 471 shares during the period.
+Squarepoint Ops LLC acquired a new position in Alexander & Baldwin during the fourth quarter worth $243,000.
+Oliver Luxxe Assets LLC boosted its holdings in Alexander & Baldwin by 4.6% during the fourth quarter.
+Oliver Luxxe Assets LLC now owns 14,414 shares of the financial services provider’s stock worth $362,000 after purchasing an additional 635 shares during the last quarter.
+LPL Financial LLC boosted its holdings in Alexander & Baldwin by 22.3% during the third quarter.
+LPL Financial LLC now owns 24,460 shares of the financial services provider’s stock worth $573,000 after purchasing an additional 4,455 shares during the last quarter.
+Finally, Renaissance Technologies LLC acquired a new position in Alexander & Baldwin during the fourth quarter worth $949,000.
+Institutional investors own 85.65% of the company’s stock.

 Alexander & Baldwin, Inc engages in real estate business.
 It operates through the following segments: Commercial Real Estate, Land Operations, and Materials and Construction.
 The Commercial Real Estate segment includes investments and acquisitions, construction and development, in-house leasing and property management, and asset management.